dalgard/meteor-viewmodel/README.md

 });
 ```

-Never create a viewmodel on a template that doesn't contain a `{{bind}}` statement and doesn't need properties from ancestors or descendants.
-Too many viewmodels clutters up the global viewmodel space and makes it more difficult to traverse the hierarchy.
+Avoid creating a viewmodel on templates that neither contain a `{{bind}}` statement nor use properties from ancestors or descendants.
+Having too many viewmodels clutters up the global space and makes it more difficult to traverse the hierarchy.

-Since traversal methods are reactive, removing and adding viewmodel instances to the page may result in autoruns running more times than necessary.
+Since traversal methods are reactive, removing and adding viewmodel instances to the page may also result in autoruns running more times than necessary.

 ## API